Uberspace/lab/source/guide_nextcloud.rst

 If you want to use MySQL insert of SQLite you also need:

   * your MySQL hostname, username and password: the hostname is ``localhost`` and you should know your MySQL credentials_ by now.
 If you don't, start reading again at the top.
-  * your ownCloud database name: we suggest you use an additional_ database.
-For example: isabell_owncloud
+  * your Nextcloud database name: we suggest you use an additional_ database.
+For example: isabell_nextcloud

 Tuning
 ======